Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Methodology

 \subsubsection{Classical collisions}

 The simulation takes into account Coulomb collisions, ion-neutral scattering, charge exchange collisions, and electron-neutral elastic and inelastic scattering.
 Intra-species collisions are treated using the complete Direct Simulation Monte Carlo (DSMC) technique \cite{b:bird1998}, while inter-species collisions are handled using the Monte Carlo Collision (MCC) methodology \cite{b:birdsall1991}.
 Regarding the ionisation interaction, only first ionisation has been considered.
-Data about the employed collision cross-sections is obtained from source \cite{b:szabo}.

-In order to limit the computational time, the electron-neutral inelastic excitation reactions have been lumped in 2 different states, 1S and 2P as introduced in \cite{b:souhairPP}.
-The excited states are not modelled, hence, after the collision, particles are assumed to immediately decay to the ground state.
-As a consequence, electron-neutral excitation interactions act as an energy sink for electrons.
+The list of collisions implemented for xenon, and their respective forms of cross-section model, are provided in Table~\ref{Tab:Cross-sections}.
+The cross-sections are presented analytically, or as tabulations $T()$, as functions of $c_r$ and $E_r$, the relative collision speed and energy respectively of two particles $1,2$ with relative mass $m_r$.
+Coulomb collision cross sections are taken analytically, including self-consistent calculation of the Coulomb logarithm \cite{weng1990method}; the elastic scattering cross section is taken from the \texttt{Biagi v8.97} database \cite{biagi}; for ion-neutral and neutral-neutral elastic scattering, the analytical forms presented by Oh \cite{oh1997} and Szabo \cite{b:szabo} are used; The model of Rapp and Francis \cite{b:rapp1962} is used for ion-neutral charge exchange.